 In relation to immediate choice election members, it is our understanding that if a member met the ill health criteria in both schemes, then they can choose which benefits to claim.
-If the member has claimed actuarially reduced benefits because they did not meet the ill health criteria, but meet the ill health criteria in the other scheme, the member will be able to choose ill health benefits in the alternative scheme.
-However, an alternative option does not seem to arise, namely that if actuarially reduced benefits in the other scheme are more favourable than the ill health benefits actually received, it does not appear to be possible to opt for the actuarially reduced benefits.
+If the member has claimed actuarially reduced benefits because they did not meet the ill health criteria, but met the ill health criteria in the other scheme, the member will be able to choose ill health benefits in the alternative scheme.
+Yet, an alternative option does not seem to arise in instances where actuarially reduced benefits in the other scheme are more favourable than the ill health benefits actually received.
+It does not appear possible to opt for the actuarially reduced benefits.